 Bengal Cat F. A. Q.

 This section is devoted to my personal experience with Bengal Cats.
 I am not an expert simply a happy owner of a beautiful Bengal Cat and the answers listed below are based upon my experience and time spent with my Bengal Cat Lucy Law.
-Also I have extensive experience with domestic cats and in total have been fortunate to own two domestic cats in a span of twenty-five years and one Bengal for three years.
+Also I have extensive experience with domestic cats and in total have been fortunate to own two domestic cats in a span of twenty-five years and one Bengal for four years.

 Question: What is a Bengal Cat?

 Answer: This breed is a cross between the Asian Leopard Cat and the domestic house cat.

 Question: How much does a Bengal Cat cost?

 Answer: Prices vary depending upon the Bengal Cat Standard which includes the shape of the head, ears, eyes, nose, neck, torso, tail, legs, feet, texture, color, pattern and contrast.
 To learn more about the Bengal Cat Standard please click here to educate yourself on the points allotted to Bengal Cats that are entered in various shows and what the judges look for to determine the winner.
 Also the price will depend upon whether or not you wish to purchase a pet or a breeder.
 I have looked extensively at prices for Bengal Cats and the range appears to fluctuate from $800.00 to $3,000.00.
 Some older cats are sold at lower prices and retired breeders are also sold for substantially less than kittens.

 Question: Are Bengal Cats active?

 Answer: They sure are, if you want an independent cat which is happy and content to eat, sleep and get minimal attention this is not the cat for you.
 Bengal Cats are extremely active.
 They are not content to just sit around; they need cat trees, toys, and ample space to climb.

 Question: Do Bengal Cats need a lot of attention?